ifTNT/cafemq/README.md

 The criterias are:
 - awgn_apply_speed: The speed that applying additive white gaussian noises to a series of samples.
-- awgn_random_speed: The speed that generating a additive white gaussian noise.
+- awgn_random_speed: The speed that generating an additive white gaussian noise.
 - bytes2complex: The speed that converting a vector of bytes to a series of complex numbers.
 - complex2bytes: The speed that encode a series of complex numbers to bytes.